confluentinc/ksql/docs/reference/server-configuration.md

 SET 'ksql.query.pull.table.scan.enabled'='false';
 ```

 The server will reject requests that attempt to enable table scans.
+Disabling table scans per
+request can be useful when throwing an error is preferable to doing the potentially expensive scan.

 ## `ksql.variable.substitution.enable`